If you struggle with overspending, making the switch to a cash-only budget is the fastest way to tackle the problem.

 Taking on a cash diet and making the switch for just those problem categories can be a great way to reset your budget or even ease your way into going 100% cash-only in the future.

-How to Get Started With Cash Envelopes
+How to Get Started With a Cash Envelope System

-Cash envelope budgeting is probably the easiest budgeting method there is.
+In fact, cash envelope budgeting is probably the easiest budgeting method there is.

-While you can totally get fancy with your envelope designs and expense tracking, all you really need to get started are some plain envelopes and a pen.
+While you can get fancy with your envelope designs and expense tracking, all you really need to get started are some plain envelopes and a pen.

 Step 1: Figure out your categories